Norwegian footballers made a splash in the Premier League in the 1990s, but who are the famous names of today?

 In search of consistent first-team football, King went to Blackburn Rovers on loan with the opportunity to make the move permanent, which did happen.
 King then spent two seasons at Blackburn.
 In 2015 King transferred to Bournemouth ahead of their first ever season in the Premier League.

-Recently arrived in England, Norwegian striker Alexander Sørloth is looking to make a name for himself at Crystal Palace.
+Recently arriving in Germany, Norwegian striker Alexander Sørloth is looking to make a name for himself at RB Leipzig after a frustrating spell at Crystal Palace in England.

 Rune Jarstein (Hertha Berlin)